 Are you a branch?
 In John 15:5, Jesus says that a branch abides in Him.
 That is, the branches must be attached to Him.
-Then in the passage that you are asking about, we read this,
+Then in the passage about which you are asking, we read this,

 You did not choose Me but I chose you, and appointed you that you would go and bear fruit, and that your fruit would remain, so that whatever you ask of the Father in My name He may give to you.
 (NASB) John 15:16

-The man or woman who is truly attached to Him is one who believes that Jesus is God, He died for his/her sins, He returned to life, and returned to heaven.
-If he/she really believes this, then he/she is a branch.
+The man or woman who is truly attached to Him is one who believes that Jesus is God, He died for our sins, He returned to life, and then returned to heaven.
+If one truly believes this, then he or she is a branch.
 Branches cannot produce anything by themselves.
 Only branches attached to a vine produce fruit.
 We become attached to Jesus when we believe in Him and yield ourselves to Him.
 Only then can we produce spiritual fruit.